DESL-EPFL/Extension-of-the-IEEE-39-bus-Test-Networkfor-the-Study-of-Fundamental-Dynamicsof-Modern-Power-System/README.md

 ## Real-time simulator
 We use the Opal-RT real-time digital simulator OP5600, coupled with the eMEGAsim PowerGrid running on the RT-LAB real-time simulation platform.
-For installation, user guide and more information of the real-time simulator go [here](https://www.opal-rt.com/).
+For installation, user guide and more information on the real-time simulator go [here](https://www.opal-rt.com/).

 ## Software
 The following software is required to run the model:
 * MATLAB Version 8.5.1 (R2015aSP1)